patternfly/patternfly-react/packages/patternfly-4/react-core/README.md

 ### Install

-Run to install all the dependencies
+Run to install all the dependencies.

 ```sh
 yarn install && yarn build